The Generation Effect: Why Creating Information Beats Reading It

 Generated responses carry a sense of ownership that read material lacks.
 When students create their own explanations or examples, they invest cognitive effort that produces personal significance.
 This investment may activate emotional and motivational systems that support memory consolidation.

-Research consistently shows that generated information is remembered 40-substantially better retention (effect size d = 0.40)than read information across various contexts and time delays.
+Research consistently shows that generated information is remembered 40-substantially retention was better (effect size d = 0.40) than read information across various contexts and time delays.
 Studies spanning four decades demonstrate this advantage holds for different types of content, from vocabulary words to scientific concepts.
 The effect is strongest when learners generate meaningful connections rather than surface-level responses.

 The generation effect has been demonstrated across numerous experimental paradigms, establishing its robustness as a learning principle.